UK-Biobank/UKB-RAP-Imaging-ML/README.md

 - MONAILabel_Slicer_DICOM_Demo: provides guidance on how to convert data to NIFTI format, use the DICOM database and start MONAI server.
 - Pre_NIFTI_Registration_Demo: provides guidance on how to extract a random participant file, register a T1 defaced image to MNI space, and upload data back to your project.
 Should be run prior to using the MONAILabel_Slicer_NIFTI_Demo.

+**pandora-fsl_glm:** A guide for running voxelwise regressions using `fsl_glm` (developed by FMRIB (OxCIN) Oxford) on UKB PANDORA imaging data via Docker and Swiss Army Knife.
+- It includes a Docker image that installs fsl and a wrapper script for running `fsl_glm` on PANDORA files.
+- It provides examples using DNAnexus Swiss Army Knife to launch jobs to run regressions reproducibly and at scale.

 ## Status

 This repository is under active development.
 We are continuously adding new material and refining existing workflows.
 Stay tuned for updates as we expand the toolkit and documentation.